neu-spiral/iROPASSISTPackage/README.md

 Type following line in the 'Anaconda Prompt' or 'Terminal':
 ```
-python mainScript.py "example/" "imgNames.xlsx" "scores.xlsx"
+python mainScript.py "example/" "exampleImages.xlsx" "scoresOfExampleImages.xlsx"
 ```
-This code evaluates  the features for all images which are listed in the `imgNames.xlsx`  file and located in the `example` folder which should be located in the 'data' folder.
+This code evaluates  the features for all images which are listed in the `exampleImages.xlsx`  file and located in the `example` folder which should be located in the 'data' folder.
 At the end, the scores would be saved in :
 ```
-../data/example/scores.xlsx
+../data/example/scoresOfExampleImages.xlsx
 ```
 Detailed usage for the code is provided at the end of the document.